U.S. flag

 Diagnosis

 The eye doctor will first ask about the symptoms and any other medical conditions.
-Then your eyes will be closely examined using a microscope with a light on it, called a slit lamp, to look at the front and middle sections of your eye.
-The fundus (the inside of your eye opposite the lens) is also checked.
+Then your eyes will be closely examined using a microscope with a light on it, called a slit lamp, to look at the front and middle sections of the inside of your eye.
+The fundus (the back of the inside of your eye) is also checked.
 Before the examination, eye drops are used to dilate (open) your pupils.
-Different types of tests can help get an idea of how much your central vision has been affected.
+Various types of tests can help to get an idea of how much your central vision has been affected.

-Another test that may be done is known as optical coherence tomography (OCT).
+Another test that might be done is known as optical coherence tomography (OCT).
 OCT uses a laser to measure things like the thickness of the retina, as well as to detect any fluid-filled pockets.
-In Germany, this test is offered as an individual health care service (IGeL).
-The costs aren’t covered by statutory health insurers because it doesn’t have a proven benefit.
+Doctors can use OCT to check on how the disease is changing over time and then adjust the treatment.

 Prevention